Luchador/GUD/tools/geditor/docs/FACE_ROOMS.md

 by the moved faces remain shared; they are copied into the destination room.
 The selected faces remain selected, and the move supports Undo and Redo.

-Original room slots and vertex records remain in place, even when all their faces are moved away.
-The compiler retains a valid primary display list for an empty room.
-Room numbers, portals, Stan geometry, pads and object assignments are not changed by this operation.
+Original room slots remain in place, even when all their faces are moved away.
+Saving and ROM creation automatically remove unreferenced vertex records from rooms containing faces.
+Empty rooms keep their bounds-only vertices and a valid primary display list, because the game uses those bounds to orient portals.
+Room numbers, portals, Stan geometry, pads and object assignments are not changed.

 For Depot's tank, select its faces in room 22 (Select > Select Room can expand the selection), then set Room to **23**.
 Save with **Ctrl+S**. **Ctrl+T** opens or